GannettDigital/api-docs/source/includes/_identity.md

 privilege_level | Number | privilege level.
 advertiser_id | Number | The advertiser_id for this advertiser.
 Not necessarily the same as the numerical portion of the gmaid. active_state | Number | 0: Advertiser not active.
 1: Advertiser not active, but in grace period.
 2: Advertiser is active. cobrand_name | Number | Name given to a collection of of business or BID.
-This is an internal LOCALiQ data construct used to aggregate like businesses e.g. partner, Gannett etc. cobrand_id | Number | An ID used to  uniquely identify a cobrand.
+This is an internal LocaliQ data construct used to aggregate like businesses e.g. partner, Gannett etc. cobrand_id | Number | An ID used to  uniquely identify a cobrand.

 **User**